Monday, May 18 is the last day to register for summer I classes that begin the week of May 25.

-Financial aid applicants are required to submit an official, final high school or GED transcript to the Student Records Office.
-Financial aid will not be disbursed until all requirements are met, including the official, final high school transcript received in Student Records.
+Financial aid applicants are required to submit an official, final high school transcript (including final grades and date of graduation) or GED transcript to Student Records in Enrollment Services.
+Financial aid will not be disbursed until all requirements are met, including the official transcript received in Student Records/Enrollment Services.

 All bills are sent to your Delaware County Community College e-mail address, accessible through delaGATE.
 Payment is required within 48 hours of registration or you will be cancelled from classes.
 You can pay in full or take advantage of the payment plan by paying half of your bill plus a $30 processing fee.
 Two additional payments are due during the semester.
 The College accepts cash, checks, money orders, VISA, MasterCard, Discover Card and American Express.
 Payment by credit card or electronic check can be made through delaGATE.